Fogo Creole

 Fogo Creole is the name given to the variant of Cape Verdean Creole spoken mainly in the Fogo of Cape Verde.
-It has around 50,000 speakers or nearly 5% of Cape Verdean Creole speakers including the diaspora's second language speakers.
 It belongs to the Sotavento Creoles branch.
-The rankings of this form of Cape Verdean Creole is fourth after Santo Antão and ahead of Sal.
+The rankings of this form of Cape Verdean Creole are fourth after Santo Antão and ahead of Sal.

 Characteristics

-Besides the main characteristics of Sotavento Creoles the Fogo Creole has also the following ones:
+Besides the main characteristics of Sotavento Creoles the Fogo Creole also has the following ones: